To compare two text files and check for differences, you can use the Unix

 --left input and ‘Ontology 2’ corresponds to your

-The output is in OWL Manchester syntax, but you can include entity labels with
+The default “plain” output is in OWL Functional syntax with IRIs.
+You can include entity labels with

 You can also compare ontologies by IRI with